j-goodz/whisper-writer/README.md

 ```

 #### 5. Configure and start WhisperWriter:
 On first run, a Settings window should appear.
-Once configured and saved, another window will open.
-Press "Start" to activate the keyboard listener.
-Press the activation key (`ctrl+shift+space` by default) to start recording and transcribing to the active window.
+Once configured and saved, the app will start and listen for your activation key immediately.
+Use the tray icon (single-click) to open Settings any time.

 ### Configuration Options